Reading Time: 2 minutes

 Meanwhile at camp, maintain a good fire and ensure calls and whistles are sounded regularly.

-Regardless of the group’s efforts to locate the missing group members, make an early call to emergency services.
+Regardless of the group’s efforts to locate the missing group member(s), make early contact with emergency services.

 Reporting a lost person